 The GEPN Program is the first of a three-year, full-time course of study that combines preparation in basic nursing with advanced preparation in a clinical specialty.
 Students are offered experiences in acute-care hospital units and community settings to achieve YSN’s overall mission of better health for all people.

 Upon completion of the pre-specialty year, students continue their graduate studies in theory, practice, and research within their chosen nursing specialty areas and concentrations.

 All GEPN candidates for admission to Yale School of Nursing are required to submit the following:

 • Current Resume/Curriculum Vitae

-• Three letters of recommendation (academic, professional, or clinical) submitted electronically through the online application system.
+Three letters of recommendation (academic, professional, or clinical) must be submitted electronically through the online application system.

-• Scores from the GRE General Exam are required for all applicants.
+Scores from the GRE General Exam are required for all applicants.
 Registration information is available at www.ets.org/gre.
 YSN’s GRE code is 3998.
 The GRE needs to have been taken in the last five years.
 GEPN candidates should take the GRE no later than mid-October, and MSN candidates should take the test no later than mid-January.
 Scores from either the TOEFL or the IELTS are required of all non-native English speakers.

 Please note: Candidates to the GEPN program are not required to take any prerequisite courses to apply and be admitted to the program.